Stay Safe by using your Common Sense on Safari.

 How would you answer if I asked you what you know about Uganda?
 Learn about Uganda before you hit the tarmac at Entebbe International Airport.
 Knowing about Uganda before going there enriches your time on Safari and lessens the culture shock.

 Know some phrases in Luganda, which is widely spoken in Uganda.
-Though Uganda is one of the Best English-Speaking countries in Africa, you need to know some of the Uglish Phrases commonly used in Uganda, from the President on down to your driver-guide or the staff at a lodge.
+Though Uganda is one of the Best English-Speaking countries in Africa, you need to know some Uglish Phrases commonly used in Uganda, from the President down to your driver-guide or the staff at a lodge.

 Know about the Parks and places you want to visit and the activities you want to experience.
-Use our Menu and Search Box to help you find what you are looking for.
+Use our Menu and Search Box to help you find what you want.

-Further, it would be best to find out what you can do and see while in Uganda.
+I am further finding out what you can do and see while in Uganda would be best.
 Most want to spend time with the Mountain Gorillas but know little else about the Pearl of Africa.
 Our website is a great place to learn about Uganda.
 Like most visitors, you will exclaim as you return home, “Uganda was not like I thought it was, and I cannot wait to return.

 We suggest that you begin your research with our Uganda Travel Information page.
 There you will find answers to most of your questions.